Lexapro by Ray Sahelian, M.D. Escitalopram

 Lexapro maintenance treatment

-Maintenance therapy with the antidepressant Lexapro reduces the risk for recurrent depression.
+Maintenance therapy with this antidepressant reduces the risk for recurrent depression.
 Dr. Susan G. Kornstein from Virginia Commonwealth University, Richmond, investigated the preventive effect of Lexapro maintenance treatment in 139 patients who had responded to treatment with another similar antidepressant and maintained that response when switched to Lexapro for continuation therapy.
 Some patients with a major depressive episode need acute phase treatment to get their symptoms into remission, followed by continuation phase treatment to prevent that episode from returning (which would be called a relapse).
 Time to recurrence of depression in the current study was significantly longer for Lexapro-treated patients -- on average 252 days with Lexapro versus 130 days with placebo.
 It is possible that other SSRI antidepressants or natural supplements could be as effective as Lexapro for maintenance treatment.
 Journal of Clinical Psychiatry, November 2006.

-Lexapro and Generic Lexapro
+Generic Lexapro

 Escitalopram (brand names Lexapro, Cipralex, Sipralexa and Seroplex) is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
 Escitalpram is approved for the treatment of major depressive disorder and generalized anxiety disorder.

-Lexapro Questions
+Questions

 Q. I have a question about Lexapro side